purna-s/speedbandparseractivity/README.md

 ---

 # speedbandparseractivity
-This activity allows Parse XML using speedband schema in XMLParserActivity code
+This activity allows to parse SpeedBand XML using defined SpeedBand schema

 ## Installation
 ### Flogo CLI